Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 What else is included in this Brief History of Vatican City e-book?

-The entrance to St Peter's dome is to the right of the entrance to St Peter's basilica.
+The entrance to St Peter's dome is to the left of the entrance to St Peter's basilica.

 There is no way to JUST visit St Peters dome.

-You must get to the entrance either via the security lines in front of St Peters Basilica, or by visiting the Vatican Museums as part of a tour.
+You must get to the entrance either via the security lines in front of St Peters Basilica, or by visiting the Vatican Museums or as part of a tour or by visiting Saint Peter's tomb (this tour also ends inside the basilica.)

-So you will want to skip the line either to the Vatican Museums, or to St Peters Basilica.
+So you CAN skip the line either to the Vatican Museums, or to St Peters Basilica.

 However, in either case, there is not actually a skip-the-line ticket just for the dome.